 Looking at the huge rocks in the sea, the impression was to see the rapids of a river flowing fast, rather than the ocean.
 The tide with its endless clicks here gives rise to very strong currents that reach 12 knots, over 20 km per hour, the speed of a ferry!

-One understands then all the difficulty of sailing in these waters and why almost every village in this area has its monument to those lost at sea.
-In addition to the strong currents, the tide on specific days can generate a difference between the minimum and maximum of 11 metres (the height of a three-storey building).
+In addition to strong currents, the tide on specific days can generate a difference between the minimum and maximum of as much as 11 meters (the height of a three-story building).

 The difference is so great that it empties the harbours and makes the Bretons think that they put the easel on their boats like ordinary bicycles so that they don’t tilt when they are dry.